 Best things to do in India

 Extending from the summits of the Himalayas to the tropical greenery of Kerala, India encompasses an incomparable range of landscapes and cultures.
 As a result, it’s impossible to see everything in a single trip, which is why we’ve highlighted some of the country’s top attractions.
-Note, though, that these are just a handful of things not to miss in India — for more, read The Rough Guide to India.
+Note, though, these are just a handful of the best things to do in India, with more detail in The Rough Guide to India.

 Located in the western Indian state of Rajasthan, Jaisalmer Fort is one of India’s most beautiful citadels.